Feb. 10, 2026 3p; Edited on 2-11 for clarity

 (WGTD)---The shooting death in Kenosha last week of a 16 year-old boy apparently was the result of a gun transaction between two groups of teens having gone bad.
-Both sides apparently had intended on robbing the other.
+Both sides apparently had intended to rob the other.

 Charges were filed Tuesday against 19 year-old Carlito Ayala and 16 year-old Aaron Cumberland in the death of another 16 year-old, Isiah Cooper, and the wounding of a 19 year-old man.

-Because Cumberland purportedly told him to come alone, Cooper and the 19 year-old were dropped off about a block from the apartment while the second 15 year-old hid in the back of the SUV.
+Because Cumberland purportedly told him to come alone, Cooper and the 19 year-old were dropped off about a block from the apartment while the boy hid in the back of the SUV.

-Almost immediately after the two defendants emerged from an apartment building, a scuffle broke out.
+Almost immediately after the two defendants emerged from an apartment building to meet the SUV, a scuffle broke out in which the suspected gun buyer was attacked.
 Both defendants were purportedly armed.

 The 19 year-old ran up to aid his brother, the would-be gun buyer, along with Cooper.